PeterMcKinnis/acme/README.md

 ## Create Certificate With HTTP-01 Challenge

 Create a certificate using the HTTP-01 challenge.
 By default this will launch a new HttpServer on the local machine serve the challenge files.
 In this case, the code must be run from a machine that is publically accessible at all of the given host(s).
-You can supply your own `serveChallengeFile` and `removeChallengeFile` functions arrange another means of serving the file if needed.
+You can optionally supply your own `serveChallengeFile` and `removeChallengeFile` functions to arrange another means of serving the file if needed.

 ``` dart
 var certs = await acmeHttp01Challenge(